5 Ways to Communicate Effectively with Big Clients

 consultant

-When you work with a big client, there’s the potential for higher-value contracts, name recognition, and steady work.
-Once you land that coveted contract, client relationship management will become a part of your daily routine.
+When you work with a big client, you can expect higher-value contracts, name recognition, and steady work.
+Once you land that coveted contract, client relationship management will become part of your daily routine.
 You’ll quickly learn that consistent, thorough, and open communication is the key to project success.

-By prioritizing communication with clients, you can discuss and resolve pain points and frustrations with your before they become bigger issues.
+By prioritizing communication, you can discuss and resolve pain points and frustrations with your clients before they become bigger issues.
 Both written and verbal communication are important skills to have.
-By listening closely and asking questions you can learn what your client is trying to achieve and make sure they feel heard and understood.
-Then, you can employ a variety of written communication tactics to keep your client informed and make sure the project stays on track.
+By listening closely and asking questions, you can learn what your client is trying to achieve and ensure they feel heard and understood.
+Then, you can employ a variety of written communication tactics to keep your client informed and ensure the project stays on track.

-Here are five tips for communication with clients that can help build a lasting, trusting relationship that leads to more work down the road.
+Here are five tips for communicating with clients that can help build a lasting, trusting relationship that will lead to more work down the road.

 1. Learn Client Needs

-If you’re working for a big-name client for the first time, don’t assume that your client contact will be busy with a number of other projects.
+If you’re working for a big-name client for the first time, don’t assume that your client contact will be busy with several other projects.
 Make a point to have detailed, initial conversations.
-Ask all of the questions you need in order to truly understand your client’s goals and expectations for the project.
+Ask all of the questions you need to truly understand your client’s goals and expectations for the project.

-Each company you work with will be different, so make sure you have a feel for how your client likes to work.
+Each company you work with will be different, so make sure you understand how your client likes to work.
 Who will be overseeing the project?
-Who are your points of contact and how do you get in touch with them?
+Who are your contact points, and how do you get in touch with them?
 Is there a stakeholder who likes things done a certain way?

 Based on these conversations, write and present a communication plan that dictates how you will update progress on the project.
 Be sure to tailor the plan to meet your client’s specific needs and preferences.
 By taking the time to set expectations from the start, communication will run much more smoothly once the project kicks into high gear.